hassankalhoro/co2-sensors-assignment-PHP-v03/README.md

-Downlad repository and place code in apropriate direcotriy folder to run on localhost my folder name is "CO2" create database with name "db_co2" optional you can create with any name create table with name "sensors", you can import the table  I have provided inside this repositry with name co2.sql, this table contains sample data for testing perpose
+Downlad repository and place code in apropriate direcotriy folder to run on localhost my folder name is "CO2" create database with name "db_co2" optional you can create with any name create table with name "sensors", you can import the table  I have provided inside this repositry with name co2.sql, this table contains sample data for testing perpose create a view with below query to get last 5 minuets records although we any need last three records for a provided uuid sensor this will help to retrieve data quickly rather than whole table records

+"CREATE OR REPLACE VIEW view_sensors AS
+SELECT id,co2,sense_id FROM sensors WHERE `created` BETWEEN (DATE_SUB(NOW(),INTERVAL 5 MINUTE)) AND NOW(); "

 All the apis' are tested on postman api tool and gives resoponse as required

 According to the requirments sensors are in millions of number and my collection measurment api may hit concurrently so this system is not accepting millions of concurrent hits at once for increasing concurrency rate We can implment a elastic container service with load balancing techniques